 Commenters have mentioned below that unchecking the Register this Program for Restart option helped them.

-We hope one of these solutions helps you to your problem on your Windows PC.
+We hope one of these solutions helps you with your problem on your Windows PC.
 This post will help you if Chrome crashes or freezes.